Skip to content

 Column Options

-Column options control secondary variations such as changes in message size or alignment of repeats or messages.
+Column options apply to repeating fields and can control content as well as secondary variations such as changes in message size or alignment of repeats and messages.
 Column options affect all messages contained within the column.

-These examples show that not only can image and text size change, but the alignment does as well.
+This examples show that not only can image and text size change, but the alignment between repeats does as well.

 Repeat Options

 The final type of option is a repeat and it offers the most granular control.
-These options affect individual lines within a repeat and are useful for changing font or justification within an individual line of a repeat.
+These options affect individual lines within a repeat and are useful for changing font or justification of a single row.

 Now It's Your Turn!